Skip to main content

 In addition to people resources, your project may also require material resources (supplies and other equipment), financial resources, and time.
 When planning other project resources, consider:

-• Project tools: Does your team have all the tools (hardware, software, etc.) they need to complete the task?
+• Project tools: Do you and your team have all the tools (hardware, project management software, etc.) they need to complete the task?
 Can your team work around any delays in receivables?

 • Time resources: What are the deadlines associated with this project?
 Do the people, material resources, and financial resources align with the desired project schedule?